rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Our muscles play a big role in all the energy we consume while awake.
 They use oxygen coming from our breathing to create energy.

-We all know this relationship between muscle activity and breathing.
-If we try to sprint we will naturally increase our breathing frequency.
+We instinctively know this relationship between muscle activity and breathing.
+If we try to sprint or run,  we will naturally increase our breathing frequency.
 We have to "catch our breath".

-Here a wild guess why muscles consume a lot of oxygen.
-Imagine you have a Lion chasing you.
-Your body will be screaming 'please get all energy possible to my muscles !'

 In fact, our muscles devour oxygen when active: to move, stand, run, swim, etc. From the moment we wake up to the moment we fall asleep, muscles are active and helping with gravity.